cerensenol/DSA-210-Project/README.md

 ## Methods

 The analysis began with exploratory data analysis (EDA), followed by hypothesis testing.
-To quantify relationships between variables, we applied **Linear Regression** — a fundamental machine learning technique suitable for small, well-structured datasets like ours.
+To quantify relationships between variables, Linear Regression (a fundamental machine learning technique suitable for small, well-structured datasets) was applied.

-For each hypothesis, one or more linear regression models were applied and their **R² (coefficient of determination)** values were used to evaluate explanatory power.
+For each hypothesis, their R² (coefficient of determination) values were used to evaluate explanatory power.

----

 ## Findings

 ### Hypothesis 1: Access to Services → Drug Use

-- A linear regression between **Facilities_per_100k** and **DrugUse%** was conducted.
+- A linear regression between Facilities_per_100k and DrugUse% was conducted.
-- The regression line showed a **weak negative slope**, suggesting that greater access may reduce drug use.
+- The regression line showed a weak negative slope, suggesting that greater access may reduce drug use.
-- However, the **R² score was low**, indicating that other factors are likely influential.
+- However, the R² score was low, indicating that other factors are likely influential.

 ### Hypothesis 2: AMI% → Drug Use / Crime

 - Two separate regressions:
-  - **AMI% vs Drug Use%**: A weak to moderate **positive trend**, supporting the hypothesis.
+  - AMI% vs Drug Use%: A weak to moderate positive trend, supporting the hypothesis.
-  - **AMI% vs Violent Crime**: Slight positive slope but again with a low R².
+  - AMI% vs Violent Crime: Slight positive slope but again with a low R².
 - Suggests that while mental illness correlates with both outcomes, the relationship is not strong enough alone to explain the variation.

 ### Hypothesis 3: SMI% + Drug Use% → Violent Crime

-- A multiple linear regression using **SMI%** and **Drug Use%** as predictors was conducted.
+- A multiple linear regression using SMI% and Drug Use% as predictors was conducted.
-- **Drug use** emerged as a stronger predictor than SMI%.
+- Drug use emerged as a stronger predictor than SMI%.
-- The model performed **moderately well** (R² around 0.4), indicating partial explanatory power.
+- The model performed moderately well (R² around 0.4), indicating partial explanatory power.

----

-## Machine Learning Technique

-This project applied one machine learning technique:

-- ✅ **Linear Regression** (univariate and multivariate)

-Other methods like Random Forest or Decision Tree were considered, but due to environment limitations, only linear regression was successfully implemented.

----

 ## Conclusion

 This study supports the idea that mental illness and substance use are meaningfully linked to crime, but not in isolation.
-Key takeaways:

 - Mental illness, particularly when untreated, is associated with increased drug use.
 - Drug use is more strongly associated with violent crime than mental illness alone.
 - States with better access to mental health services may see slightly lower substance use, but access alone is not a sufficient predictor.
 - Linear regression models helped reveal these patterns, though their explanatory power was moderate at best — highlighting the need for more granular or multi-factor data (e.g., socioeconomic, education, policy).

-This analysis demonstrates the power of combining public datasets and machine learning to explore complex public health questions.